 “They Didn’t Want Us” – The Experience of Desegregation

 Gail Etienne Stripling is one of four little girls who desegregated New Orleans public schools.
 Etienne Stripling remembers looking out the window of the car driven by a U.S. Marshal, as they made their way to McDonogh 19 Elementary for the first day of class.
-She recalls seeing an angry mob of people and her fear that they would hurt her if they could get to her.
+She recalls seeing an angry mob of people, and fearing that they would hurt her if they could reach her.
 Two years later, she and others desegregated a second school, and experienced daily mistreatment by white students and teachers.

 For more on the New Orleans Four, read our feature article, and watch our interviews with Leona Tate, Tessie Prevost, Dorothy Prevost, and New Orleans Four Legacy Project Founder Diedra Meredith.